 “David Kubicek deals with the most profound of emotions, betrayal in a small community, and does so wonderfully.” – Lincoln Journal Star , 1988 – reviewing “Ball of Fire.”

-Thirteen short stories and one Novelette ranging from the commonplace to the bizarre, showcasing a wide range of my storytelling from contemporary to science fiction to horror.
+Fifteen stories and a parody, which originally appeared in National Lampoon, ranging from the commonplace to the bizarre, showcasing a wide range of my storytelling from contemporary to science fiction to horror.
 Following each story is my commentary on how it came to be written.